sachetlothe/Youtube-clone/README.md

-# YouTube Clone 🚀
+# YouTube Clone 🎬

-This project is a **responsive YouTube web clone** built using **HTML**, **CSS**, and basic **JavaScript**.
-It replicates the layout and design of YouTube's homepage, including video cards, sidebar navigation, and a search bar.
+This is a YouTube homepage clone built using **HTML** and **CSS**, replicating the core layout and design of YouTube's front page.

 ---

-## 📸 Features

-✅ YouTube-style video grid layout
-✅ Video preview cards with thumbnails, titles, channel information, and video duration
-✅ Sidebar with navigation options similar to YouTube
-✅ Responsive design layout
-✅ Search bar with focus styling
-✅ Video thumbnails and titles are clickable (link structure ready)
+## 📁 Project Structure

+youtube-clone/
+├── .vscode/ # VSCode settings (optional)
+├── channel profile/ # Channel profile images
+├── icons/ # Icon images (if used)
+├── styles/ # CSS files
+├── thumbnails/ # Video thumbnail images
+└── youtube.html # Main HTML file

 ---

+## 🌟 Features

+- Video grid layout similar to YouTube
+- Thumbnails, video duration, titles, and channel info
+- Sidebar navigation
+- Search bar with focus styling
+- Clickable video cards with link structure ready
+- Responsive layout foundation

+---

 ## 🛠️ Technologies Used

-- HTML5
+- **HTML5**
-- CSS3
+- **CSS3**
-- (Optional) Basic JavaScript for interactivity
-- Font Awesome or similar icons (optional)
-- Image placeholders for thumbnails and profile pictures

 ---

-## 📂 Folder Structure
+## 🚀 How to Run the Project

+1. Clone the repository or download the project folder.
+2. Open `youtube.html` in your browser to view the project.

+---

+## 🎯 Future Improvements

+- Add responsive behavior with CSS media queries
+- Enhance hover effects and animations
+- Implement basic interactivity with JavaScript
+- Improve accessibility (focus indicators, alt tags)
+- Add real video links

+---

+## ⚠️ Note

+This project is for **educational purposes only** and is not intended for commercial use.

+---